-The service carried out 715 legal advice sessions, a 11% increase compared to last year. • In May 2017 the Federal Government gave 30,000 people, including 7,500 people seeking asylum residing in NSW who had arrived by boat between 2012 and 2014, until 1 October 2017 to lodge their applications for protection or face deportation.
+The service carried out 715 legal advice sessions, a 11% increase compared to last year.

+- In May 2017 the Federal Government gave 30,000 people, including 7,500 people seeking asylum residing in NSW who had arrived by boat between 2012 and 2014, until 1 October 2017 to lodge their applications for protection or face deportation.
 After years of being denied the ability to lodge applications, people were suddenly asked to fill out the complicated document in English within a limited time frame.
 ASC's Legal Service assists people seeking asylum with issues they may encounter filling their applications form.
-ASC worked with partners and RACS to initiate an immediate response to ensure people legal consultations were conducted people who arrived by boat affected by 1/10/2017 deadline contacted and helped lodge a visa application on time legal eligibility assessments for people seeking financial / accommodation support people provided with weekly legal clinics / ongoing pro-bono assistance had access to urgent legal assistance to complete the extensive application process.
-ASC made contact and worked directly with 900 people in that position to ensure that they had lodged their claim for protection on time.

-- 90 people from the Commonwealth Games were seen through the clinics. - The ASC/RACS Legal Service also provided extensive advice and information on the applicable broader legal frameworks, issues, and the migration law context to other ASC services.
+ASC worked with partners and RACS to initiate an immediate response to ensure people - had access to urgent legal assistance to complete the extensive application process.
+ASC made contact and worked directly with 900 people in that position to ensure that they had lodged their claim for protection on time. - 90 people from the Commonwealth Games were seen through the clinics. - The ASC/RACS Legal Service also provided extensive advice and information on the applicable broader legal frameworks, issues, and the migration law context to other ASC services.